<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Other]]></category>

-<guid isPermaLink="false">https://www.ot4kids.in/?p=9696</guid>
+<guid isPermaLink="false">https://www.ot4kids.in/?p=9768</guid>

-<description><![CDATA[<p>Many parents in India notice that their child struggles with tasks like buttoning clothes, holding a pencil, or using utensils during meals.
-You might see this during morning routines, at school, or during playtime, and it can feel worrying when your child seems to find these everyday activities harder than other kids.
-These challenges can [&#8230;]</p>
+<description><![CDATA[<p>Many parents in India notice that their child struggles with holding a pencil correctly.
+You might see this during homework time, at school, or even while your child is drawing or coloring at home.
+It can be worrying when your little one seems uncomfortable or frustrated with writing tasks.
+It’s important to understand that these [&#8230;]</p>

-<p>The post <a href="https://www.ot4kids.in/fine-motor-challenges-in-autism-and-how-to-improve-them/">Fine Motor Challenges in Autism and How to Improve Them</a> appeared first on <a href="https://www.ot4kids.in">Ot4Kids</a>.</p>
+<p>The post <a href="https://www.ot4kids.in/pencil-grip-problems-causes-and-fixes/">Pencil Grip Problems: Causes and Fixes for Kids in India</a> appeared first on <a href="https://www.ot4kids.in">Ot4Kids</a>.</p>

 ]]></description>